 A calendar of events highlights the monthly offerings, as well as an extensive lunch menu.

-A cafeteria-style lunch is available daily for a nominal fee.
-Lunch menu items include: beef teriyaki nuggets with glazed sweet potatoes, breaded baked fish with rice pilaf, chicken parmesan with steamed pasta, and spaghetti — and more.
+A pre-made lunch is available daily ranging from a hot meal to a chef's salad or a fruit salad for a nominal fee.
+Lunch menu items may include: beef teriyaki nuggets with glazed sweet potatoes, breaded baked fish with rice pilaf, chicken parmesan with steamed pasta or spaghetti — and more.

 The senior center is located at 5690 Sully Road, Centreville.